ipugh-xm/xm-labs-steps-xmimoncall/README.md

 ## Example
 This is an example of a slack slash command calling **xmimoncall** to put the user who called it on call.
+The slack slash command can be found in [xMatters Labs](https://github.com/xmatters/xMatters-Labs-Flow-Steps)

 <kbd>
 	<img src="/media/ExampleFlow.png">